We are filling in for Sean on the Sean Hannity Radio Show.

 That's what they believe at this point.

-And to me, one Of the startling things about this story is apparently there was some disturbance yesterday.
+And to me, one of the startling things about this story is apparently there was some disturbance yesterday.

-There was tension between people in the German market and a group of migrants, and there was you know some a public uh affray, if you like, and the point that people are making who are commenting on this tragedy because you've got anywhere from two to eleven people being reported dead, eighty people injured, as you noted.
+And the point that people are making who are commenting on this tragedy, because you've got anywhere from 2 to 11 people being reported dead, 80 people injured, as you noted.

-It's a very different experience there than it is for us in the United States, where you and I can sit here and host a program and criticize the president of the United States and talk about how many migrants might be deported moving forward under Trump administration.
+It's a very different experience there than it is for us in the United States, where you and I can sit here and host a program and criticize the president of the United States and talk about how many migrants might be deported moving forward under the Trump administration.

 Those are freedoms we enjoy still in this country that others in the world do not.

-Yeah, here's the other thing that strikes me in this, and of course, this is one individual, it's not indicative of everybody, but you know, apparently there was this issue that happened yesterday, and we don't know who started it and what happened, and it's terrible.
+But, you know, apparently there was this issue that happened yesterday, and we don't know who started it and what happened.

-Um, and it just speaks to what is evil.
+And it just speaks to what is evil.

-But you look at what the Israelis do to they they target the perpetrators, the individuals that are the terrorists, the people that are actually victimizing and killing people, they go to great lengths to avoid tangential casualties.
+But you look at what the Israelis do to target the perpetrators, the individuals that are the terrorists, the people that are actually victimizing and killing people.

 They do unfortunately happen when these perpetrators hide behind innocent people.

-But in this case, the guy is looking to take out as many innocent people as possible.
+In this case, the guy is looking to take out as many innocent people as possible.

 It's terrible.

-Well, that's an excellent point.
+Oh, that's an excellent point.

-Uh, but unfortunately, that is a profound distinction that is oftentimes not made in the way those issues are covered by the media.
+But unfortunately, that is a profound distinction that is oftentimes not made in the way those issues are covered by the media.

-This is Sean Handy Radio Show.
+This is Sean Hannity Radio Show.

 We'll be right back.